Visiting Information

 Vehicles, Parking and Facility Grounds

-All verbal and non-verbal communication with inmates from outside the approved visiting area is prohibited.
+All communication with inmates from outside the approved visiting area is prohibited.
 This includes speaking, waving, and the sounding of horns or blinking of headlights.

 Loitering in parking lots is prohibited.
 Any person accompanying a visitor who is not visiting an inmate must leave facility property while waiting for the visitor(s); waiting in the parking lot or a vehicle is prohibited.
 Animals may not be left unattended in vehicles.